 Not all change means new things though.
 There are some things brought by change that are not welcomed.
 For me, it was the things that I had to say good bye to that bothered me the most.
 I’m a traditionalist; I’m a lover and supporter of routine and preserving normalcy.
 Change of location does away with routine and normalcy.

 Leaving behind friends and family was something I had mentally prepared for.
 Leaving behind my school and my teachers was also a given.
-I just had no idea that I would be leaving behind the things that I had taken for granted my entire life.
+It never dawned on me that I would be leaving behind the things that I had taken for granted my entire life.

 I would never again live beside the ocean.
-I would never again pick wild blueberries.
-I would never again see a real snow storm or blizzard.
-I would never again experience packing firewood in the basement for the winter.
+Neither would I ever again pick wild blueberries.
+I’d never again see a real snow storm or blizzard.
+Packing firewood into the basement for winter would be a thing of the past.
 I would never again prepare for an annual bonfire night.
 I would never again catch fish off the dock or snare rabbits in the fall.
 The list goes on and on.

 Little did I know at the time that I would also miss out on some of the traditional food items that we would eat regularly.
 Jam Jams was one such food.
 I loved Jam Jams; they were a Purity Ltd. Product and my mom would purchase them quite often.
 They are basically a molasses cookie that has been sandwiched with jam.